paynl/woocommerce-plugin/readme.txt

 A brief overview of some of the options:
 **Internetbanking** : iDEAL, Bancontact, Giropay, EPS, Sofort....
 **Creditcards** : Visa, Mastercard, AMEX...
-**Buy Now Pay Later / Instalments** : IN3, AfterPay, Klarna, Billink, SprayPay...
+**Buy Now Pay Later / Instalments** : IN3, Riverty, Klarna, Billink, SprayPay...
 **Wallets** : PayPal, Amazon Pay, WeChat Pay, AliPay, ApplePay...
 **Vouchers & prepaid** : Paysafecard, VVV Giftcard, Fashion Cheque, YourGift, Givacard...
 **Instore** payments: can be enabled when you have a card terminal via Pay.